ashwor11/JavaFxTileGame/README.md

 ## Level System and Adding New Levels

 Ball Piping has a special level mechanic which reads .txt files and creates levels.
-That is mean adding new levels to Ball Piping is not hard.
+That is means adding new levels to Ball Piping is not hard.
 For example, this is the contents of level 1.
 ```
 1,Starter,Vertical